 Thus, perhaps more detailed questions need to be asked: Was the state board given access to the projected impact of the standard on passing rates?
 Did it, therefore, expect the passing rate to plummet?
 Or was it given estimates that turned out to be wildly inaccurate?
 If the estimates were so far off, how does Pearson explain the discrepancy?

-While these are questions for North Carolina, the key takeaway for the rest of is to make sure we have full stakeholder involvement in aligning our tests with the profession for which they serve as a gateway.
+While these are questions for North Carolina, the key takeaway for the rest of us is to make sure we have full stakeholder involvement in aligning our tests with the profession for which they serve as a gateway.
 We don’t want to have to search for that alignment only after the fact.

 American Educational Research Association, American Psychological Association, National Council on Measurement in Education.
 (2014).
 Standards for Educational and Psychological Testing.
 Washington, D.C.: American Educational Research Association.